 - Recurrence of the disease being treated in the transplanted cornea

 - Transmission of disease from donor tissue.
-This is unbelievebly rare.
+This is unbelievably rare.
 All donors are screened for diseases such as hepatitis and HIV/AIDS.
-It is estimated that at present rates of tranplantation in New Zealand one person will develop an infection from donor tissue every 200 years.
+It is estimated that at present rates of tranplantation in New Zealand, one person will develop an infection from donor tissue every 200 years.

 - Rare complications such as retinal swelling or detachment, glaucoma and chronic inflammation.

 - Very rare complications include loss of vision.

 The following is intended to provide an overview for patients having corneal transplant surgery under Dr McKellar’s care at Christchurch Eye Surgery.

 The surgery itself